volcengine/terraform-provider-volcengine/website/docs/r/security_group.html.markdown

 * `project_name` - (Optional) The ProjectName of SecurityGroup.
 * `security_group_name` - (Optional) Name of SecurityGroup.
 * `tags` - (Optional) Tags.
+* `type` - (Optional, ForceNew) Type of SecurityGroup.
+Valid values: `cidr_only`.
+If this parameter is not specified, it is a normal security group.

 The `tags` object supports the following: